 Paying off a personal loan early can be good for your finances.
 But, it might also have some downsides.
 It could temporarily lower your credit score.
 This is because it shortens your credit history and credit mix.

 When you pay off a loan early, the account might close.
 This removes it from your credit history.
-It can also shorten the average age of your credit accounts.
-This is a key factor in your credit score.
+It can also make your credit accounts age faster on average.
+The credit score you get from this is very important.

 Moreover, if the loan was your only installment loan, closing it can harm your credit mix.
 This is another part of your credit score.

-Also, some lenders might charge a prepayment penalty for early payment.
+Also, some lenders may charge a fee for paying off the loan early.
 These penalties can be from 0% to 8% of your loan balance.
-They can reduce the savings you get from paying off the loan early.
+They might take away some of the money you save by paying off the loan early.

 Consider the benefits of early loan repayment against the possible credit score impact and any prepayment fees.
 Reviewing your loan agreement carefully can help you decide what’s best for your finances.